vanGoghhh/tp/docs/UserGuide.md

 ### 6.4 Auto tab switch

 *CANdidates* is designed for fast typers like you!
-Switching of tabs are done automatically, depending on the command that you enter so that you do not have to spend time clicking to switch tab to see the results of your entered command!
+Switching of tabs are done automatically, smartly detected based on the command that you enter so that you do not have to spend time clicking to switch tab to see the results of your entered command!
+With this feature, you can simply enter any command regardless of which tab you are on!

-**Examples:**

-:black_nib: Enter a command for jobs while on the candidates tab

-:black_nib: Enter a command for candidates while on the jobs tab

 **Step by Step:**